Utkarsh067/Dockerise-Web-App/README.md

 └── index.html
 ```

-The ebooks data is loaded dynamically from an S3 bucket.
+The ebooks data is loaded dynamically from an AWS S3 bucket.

 ---